-Erdogan facing major test as voting ends in Turkey elections
+Erdogan, ruling AK Party take early lead in Turkish elections

 “This is no longer a Turkey we want.
 Rights are violated, democracy is in terrible shape,” said health sector worker Sema, 50, after voting in Istanbul.

-She and others in the city said they voted for the pro-Kurdish Peoples’ Democratic Party (HDP), hoping it would exceed the 10 percent threshold of votes needed to enter parliament.
+She and others in the city said they voted for the pro-Kurdish HDP, hoping it would exceed the 10 percent threshold of votes needed to enter parliament.
 If it does so, it will be harder for the AKP to get a majority.

-Additional reporting by Gulsen Solaker, Tuvan Gumrukcu, Ali Kucukgocmen, Ezgi Erkoyun and David Dolan; Writing by Gareth Jones; Editing By Jon Boyle
+Additional reporting by Gulsen Solaker, Tuvan Gumrukcu, Ali Kucukgocmen, Ezgi Erkoyun, David Dolan, Daren Butler and Dominic Evans; Writing by Gareth Jones; Editing By Jon Boyle